Thailand in World War II: War comes to Thailand

 Phibun and the Thai government were still hesitant to join the Allies or the Japanese.
-At 23:00 on 7 December, the Japanese presented the Thai government with an ultimatum to allow the Japanese military to enter Thailand.
+At 23:00 on 7 December, the Japanese presented the Thai government with an ultimatum to allow the Japanese military to enter Thailand for Malaya and Burma campaign.
 The Thais were given two hours to respond, but the Thai government did not have any response.

-On 8 December 1941, less than four hours after the attack on Pearl Harbor, Japan invaded Thailand.
-After several hours of fighting between Thai and Japanese troops, Thailand acceded to Japanese demands for passage through the country for Japanese forces invading Burma and Malaya.
-After the expiration of the ultimatum, the Japanese military made landings south of Bangkok and along the Kra Isthmus.
-After several hours of fighting, the Thai Government arranged a cease fire.
+After the expiration of the ultimatum, On 8 December 1941, less than four hours after the attack on Pearl Harbor, Japan invaded Thailand.
+The Japanese military made landings south of Bangkok and along the Kra Isthmus.
+After several hours of fighting between Thai and Japanese troops on the Battle of Prachuap Khiri Khan, the Thai Government and Japanese arranged a cease fire.
 Phibun assured the country that the Japanese action was pre-arranged with a sympathetic Thai government.
+Thailand acceded to Japanese demands for passage through the country for Japanese forces invading Burma and Malaya.